RogueRocketeer/SparkyVT-HPR-RFC/README.txt

 TRA #12111, L3

 --------DESCRIPTION----------
-This flight computer is designed for rockets 38mm in diameter or greater, and will fit inside a 38mm tube coupler.
-Dimensions are 4.0in x 1.25in x 0.5in, antenna configuration may add more length It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
+This code base is the software to run an advanced flight computer in high-power amateur rockets.
+Hardware setups vary, but typically can fit within a 38mm airframe.
+It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces.
-Flight-tested on multiple M-and-N powered supersonic flights to over 34K feet and Mach 2.3.
+Flight-tested on over 250 successful flights, including M-and-N powered supersonic flights to over 34K feet and Mach 2.3.
 For large or high-power projects, a commercially avialble backup computer is strongly recommended.

 --------FEATURES----------